Marvin Liebman: Early life

 After being sent home to New York City, Liebman met and quickly married a woman named "Patsy".
 Their relationship, though, was never consummated and the marriage was annulled after less than six months in June 1945.
-Liebman drifted through life, working a variety of odd jobs while being a member of New York's gay subculture, where unlike in Naples, he was in constant danger of being arrested in police raids.
+Overtime, Liebman worked a variety of odd jobs while being a member of New York's gay subculture, where unlike in Naples, he was in constant danger of being arrested in police raids.

 Over the next several years, Liebman became increasingly involved in Zionism, working in various volunteer and paid positions for the American League for a Free Palestine, United Jewish Appeal, Aguduth Israel and the American Fund for Israel Institutions.
 In 1947, he also worked with Irgun, a right-wing terrorist organization which was attempting to secure Israeli independence from Britain through a campaign of bombings aimed at the Arabs and British.
 During this time, Liebman began developing more conservative political views, including a passionate hatred for the Soviet Union stemming from the communist country's reportedly harsh treatment of Jewish citizens.

 In 1951, Liebman met Elinor Lipper, a Russian woman who had just published her memoir, 11 Years in Soviet Prison Camps, recounting her experiences in the Gulag camps of the Kolyma.
 Lipper's revelation that much of the Soviet economy was based upon slave labor caused him to lose his faith in socialism as he recalled: "Her story overwhelmed me.
 I felt totally betrayed.
 What was worse, because I had believed in the Soviet Union, I felt personally responsible for what had happened to her.
 The change seemed quick, but it was really the culmination of five years of internal intellectual conflict that I had hidden from myself.
 This catharsis...was the turning point in my life".